 During this study abroad program, students will study select aspects of doing business in Europe.
 Participants will engage with local students at Vienna University of Economics and Business through a shared seminar led by our faculty.
-The UGA group will then travel on to Berlin.
+The UGA group will then travel on to Prague.
 They will experience the unique cultures and enterprises of this part of the world through city tours, company visits, factory tours, cultural activities, and some free time.
 Orientation sessions for this program will be held during the Spring semester preceeding the program.

 - Vienna, Austria